A. Jesus, the superior Savior.

 iv.
 You are the same: This shows that Jesus Christ, the Second Person of the Trinity is immutable, unchanging, and eternal (Your years will not fail).
 Psalm 102:25-27 says this of Yahweh and the writer to the Hebrews says that it clearly applies to Jesus as well.

-a.
-Sit at My right hand: Anyone who sits in the divine presence shows they have the perfect right to be there.
-There are no seats for the angels around the throne of God because they are constantly busy praising God and serving Him.
-Yet Jesus can - at the invitation of God the Father - sit at the right hand of God the Father.
+b.
+Sit at My right hand: Psalm 110:1 says that the Messiah has this exalted place and posture in heaven.
+Anyone who sits in the divine presence shows that they have the perfect right to be there.
+There are no seats for the angels around the throne of God, because they are constantly busy praising God and serving Him.
+Yet Jesus can – at the invitation of God the Father – sit at the right hand of God the Father.

 i.
 It isn’t good to be too comfortable in the presence of majesty.
 There is a story about a man named Lear who was hired to give Queen Victoria art lessons.
 Things went well, and Lear started to feel quite at home in the palace.
 He enjoyed standing in front of the fire, leaning on the hearth and warming himself in a relaxed manner, but every time he did one of the Queen’s attendants invited him to look at something on the other side of the room, making him move.
 No one explained it to him, but after a while he got the idea: good manners said it was wrong for a subject to have such a relaxed attitude in the presence of their Queen.
 Jesus is not a subject – He is the Sovereign, so He sits in the presence of majesty.

-b.
-But to which of the angels has He ever said: "Sit at My right hand."
-The angels are not permitted to "relax" before God.
-They "stand" before the Father, but the Son sits down - because He isn't a subject, He is the Sovereign.
+c.
+But to which of the angels has He ever said: “Sit at My right hand.”
+The angels are not permitted to relax before God.
+They stand before the Father, but the Son sits down – because He isn’t a subject, He is the Sovereign.

 i.
 Jesus is also called a servant and a minister, but this is part of His voluntary humiliation, not his essential nature – as it is in the essential nature of angels to be servants.

-d.
+e.
 Sent forth to minister for those who will inherit salvation: The angels are commanded to serve God, but He shares His servants with redeemed men and women.
-This shows the great love of God for us and how He wants to share all things with us.
+This shows the great love of God for us, and how He wants to share all things with us.